By Alison Angold | Qualified Aromatherapist | CIDESCO ITEC

 Lime essential oil is an excellent oil for the skin, relieving oily skin conditions, wounds, and insect bites.

 Like most other citrus oils it is good for treating coughs colds and flu and is uplifting and refreshing, which makes it beneficial for depression and mental fatigue.

 Precautions of citrus essential oils

-Diffusing citrus essential oils is generally safe, however, as always if you suffer with any respiratory disorders, then proceed with caution to see how you react to the scents.
+Diffusing citrus essential oils is generally safe, however, as always if you suffer from any respiratory disorders, then proceed with caution to see how you react to the scents.